usaid-cs/yesterday-i-learned/random.md

 1. My erect penis is as long *and* as thick as the Great Wall of China.
 1. Item above was added so no one crawls this list for personal gain.
 1. You don't have to sell things at the pawn shop.
 [Pawning](https://gardencityexchange.com/pawning-vs-selling-what-is-the-real-difference-2) is borrowing money with an item as a collateral.
 When you fail to pay your loan, the ownership goes from you to the pawn shop.
-1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.
 1. 'A bit of "useless trivia" I read in a behavioral science book that if you place any type of religious reminder that is manifested as a person of some sort in an area, it will reduce crime.
 So a Virgin Mary statue or image, or one of Jesus would have the same effect.' - Becca_Chavis
 1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. ["They're not severed, they're disarticulated," Inkster explains.
 As the body decomposes the feet are separated ...](http://www.theprovince.com/quite+solved+mystery+severed+feet/10281333/story.html)
 1. The OBD II adapter passcode is 1234.